Coresignal Review 2026: Fresh B2B Data for Engineers — Pricing and Coverage

 Not for revenue teams

 If you do not have engineers, Coresignal offers no value.
 There is no UI, no CRM sync, no workflow automation.
 It is raw data via API.
+According to Coresignal reviews on G2, most satisfied users are data engineers and analysts, not sales teams.

 High total cost